tronglamitmo142/Docker-K8s-Pratical-/k8s-volume/note.md

-- **Sate** is data createdd and used by your application which must not be lost
+- **State** is data createdd and used by your application which must not be lost
   - User generated data, user account (often sotred in DB, but could also be files)
   - Imtermediate results derived by the app (often stored in memory, temporary DB tables or files)